walfie/vtubestudio-rs/README.md

 This example creates a `Client` using the provided builder, which:

-* connects to `ws://localhost:8001` by default
+* connects to `ws://localhost:8001` using [tokio_tungstenite](https://docs.rs/tokio_tungstenite)
-* attempts to authenticate with an existing token (if present)
+* authenticates with an existing token (if present and valid)
-* tries to reconnect when disconnected, and retries the failed request on reconnection success
+* reconnects when disconnected, and retries the failed request on reconnection success
-* sends an authentication request on receiving an auth error, and retries the initial failed request on authentication success
+* requests a new auth token on receiving an auth error, and retries the initial failed request on authentication success

 ```rust